-Drawing together the many different issues that have arisen over the course of the transitional digital radio era in Canada, the following may be advanced as some of the over-riding lessons of the Canadian experience.
+Drawing together the many different issues that have arisen over the course of the transitional digital radio era in Canada, the following may be advanced as some of the principal lessons of the Canadian experience.

-- 1. In the first instance, the experience of Canada in attempting to implement DAB illustrates the classic disadvantage of being an early adopter of new technologies.
+In the first place, the experience of Canada in attempting to implement DAB illustrates the classic disadvantage of being an early adopter of new technologies.
 Canada's early and leading role in DAB implementation was well established.
-It participated actively in the World DAB forum, a leading Canadian executive serving as President, as well as in the respective technical standards groups.
-It succeeded in galvanising wide industry support including relevant government, private and public broadcaster interest and developed a coherent strategy based on the information available at the time and the context in which radio operated.
-However, as discussed in the foregoing, all of this came to nought with the lack of availability of receivers and insufficient development of receiver technology. - 2.
+It participated actively in the World DAB forum; a leading Canadian executive served as its President; and Canadian technologists and engineers contributed to the relevant technical standards groups.
+Canada succeeded in galvanizing wide industry support including relevant government, private and public broadcaster interest and developed a coherent strategy based on the information available at the time and the context in which radio operated.
+However, as discussed in the foregoing, all of this came to nought with the lack of availability of receivers and insufficient development of receiver technology.

 The second lesson that can be drawn from the Canadian experience is its illustration of the difficulty of the broadcast regulatory regime or framework keeping pace with technological change.
-Canada's transitional digital radio policy was set in 1995 and based solely around the implementation of DAB as a replacement technology AM and FM.
-It did not, or could not, take account then or subsequently of the increasingly complex technological domain that broadcasting was facing, including the development of IBOC in the US, advances in compression technologies for transmission, Internet distribution and new developments in multimedia broadcasting.
-The regulatory gap was particularly exposed with the launch of satellite radio and the manner in which it made its entry into the Canadian broadcast environment.
-The licensing of the XM and Sirius satellite platforms showed how unprepared the Canadian
+Canada's transitional digital radio policy was set in 1995 and based solely around the implementation of DAB as a replacement technology for AM and FM.
+It did not, or could not, take account then or subsequently of the increasingly complex technological domain that broadcasting was facing, including the development of IBOC in the United States, advances in compression technologies for transmission, Internet distribution and new developments in multimedia broadcasting.
+The regulatory gap was particularly highlighted with the launch of satellite radio and the manner in which it made its entry into the Canadian broadcast environment.
+The licensing of the XM and Sirius satellite platforms illustrated how unprepared the Canadian system was for effectively predatory encroachments on platforms that had not previously been planned for.